wendashi/Cool-GenAI-Fashion-Papers/README.md

 </details>

 ## ❤️Citation
-If this work is beneficial to your research, please consider citing it.❤️
+If this work is beneficial to your research, please consider citing it or giving this repo a star🌟.
 ```
 @article{10.1145/3718098,
 author = {Shi, Wenda and Wong, Waikeung and Zou, Xingxing},